GraceXu182/binaryclassifiers_squareloss/README.md

-### The repo contains the original code for binary classifciation on the two classes of CIFAR-10 dtaset trained with "ground truth labels" and "random labels".
+### The "binaryclassifiers_squareloss" repo contains the original code for binary classifciation on the two classes of CIFAR-10 dataset trained with the "ground truth labels" and "random labels", respectively.

 ## Experimental settings: